asdf-format/asdf/docs/asdf/config.rst

 Special note to library maintainers
 -----------------------------------

-Libraries that use asdf are encouraged to only modify `AsdfConfig` within a surrounding call to `~asdf.config_context`.
-The downstream library will then be able to customize asdf's behavior without impacting other libraries or clobbering changes made by the user.
+Libraries that use `asdf` are encouraged to only modify `AsdfConfig` within a surrounding call to `~asdf.config_context`.
+The downstream library will then be able to customize `asdf`'s behavior without impacting other libraries or clobbering changes made by the user.

 Config options